Derrickdong/IT-logger/README.md

 ### `npm run dev`
 Run the application

-You have to install concurrently and json-server (You could use 'npm install -g concurrently' and 'npm install -g json-server' to install them globally)
+You have to install concurrently and json-server (You could use 'npm install' to install all the dependencies in this project)
-And then type 'npm run dev' to start the application.
+And then type 'npm run dev' in your terminal to start the application.

 ### `npm start`